themintchoco/tp/docs/UserGuide.md

 Examples:
 * `session delete 2` deletes the session with the ID of 2.

+#### Assigning a student to a session: `session assign`

+Assigns a student to a session.

+Format: `session assign STUDENT_IDENTIFIER ses/SESSION_ID`

+* Assigns the student with the specified `STUDENT_IDENTIFIER` to the session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
+* The attendance for the student to the session upon assignment is marked as absent by default.

+Examples:
+* `session assign 2 ses/3` assigns a student with an ID of 2 to attend a session with an ID of 3.
+* `session assign John Doe ses/4` assigns a student with the name `John Doe` to attend a session with an ID of 4.

+#### Removing a student from a session: `session unassign`

+Removes the assignment of a student with the specified `STUDENT_IDENTIFIER` from a session. `STUDENT_IDENTIFIER` can be either the student's ID or full name.

+Format: `session unassign STUDENT_IDENTIFIER ses/SESSION_ID`

+Examples:
+* `session unassign 2 ses/3` removes a student with an ID of 2 from a session with an ID of 3.
+* `session unassign John Doe ses/4` removes a student with the name `John Doe` from a session with an ID of 4.

 #### Marking attendance as present: `session mark`